mseminatore/TeslaJS/README.md

 ## Vehicles Example

-With the OAuth token from a successful login you can query the vehicles for the account
+With the OAuth token from a successful `login()` call you can query the vehicles for the account

 ```javascript
     var options = { authToken: result.authToken };